-1. Koror State Tour Guide Cert.
-Program (OTW007) 8 hr
+Co Course Hours

-2. History of Palau (PHC006) 60 hr
+1. Koror State Tour Guide Certificate Program (OTW007) 8

-3. Basic Mandarin (Chinese) (LC003) 36 hr
+2. History of Palau (PHC006) 60

-4. Japanese (LC005) 36 hr
+3. Basic Mandarin (Chinese) (LC003) 36

-Total Hours, 140 hr
+4. Japanese (LC005) 36

 V. Information Technology and Computer Science Certificate of Competence

 Upon completion of the Information Technology and Computer Science Certificate of Competence program, the students will have basic skills and knowledge for using computer applications and/or servicing and maintaining computers.